-So if an enterprise wants to be agile, should it use bottom-up management?
+So if an enterprise wants to adopt the Agile project management lifecycle, should it use bottom-up management?
 Indeed, besides being a great way to get knowledge from the experts at the team level, the bottom-up approach to management on the whole, and to project management in particular, has a number of advantages.
 One of them is that it empowers team members to think more creatively.
 They feel involved into the project development and know that their initiatives are appreciated.
 The team members’ motivation to work and make the project a success is doubled.
 Yet, we all know that the bottom-up approach is often criticized for a lack of clarity and control.
 To be able to execute your decisions fast, you need to keep a tight, top-down control on operations.
 Otherwise, you may miss an important opportunity.

 What’s the right solution then?
 The best way is to find a balance between the two and take the best practices from both of them.
 I once wrote a post about taking the best from the two approaches (bottom-up and top-down) to project management.